pivotal/docs-tap/application-accelerator/best-practices/fragments.hbs.md

     - `implementation(group = ‘org.springframework.boot’, name= ‘spring-boot-starter’)`
     - `implementation(name= “spring-boot-starter", group = "org.springframework.boot”)`

-- The Fragment is used in multiple Accelerator contexts and the behavior still causes a compiled and deployable Application Skeleton.
+- When the fragment is used in multiple accelerator contexts and the behavior still causes a compiled and deployable application skeleton.
-- Testing a Fragment in isolation is more difficult than testing an Accelerator.
-Testing takes more time as all the combinations need to be tested from an Accelerator perspective.
+- Testing a fragment in isolation is more difficult than testing an accelerator.Testing takes more time as all the combinations must be tested from an accelerator perspective.

-Some considerations:

-- To flexibly reuse Fragments in different combinations each fragment must cover a small, cohesive function.
-In other words, fragments must follow these two UNIX< principles:
+- When flexibly reusing fragments in different combinations each fragment must cover a small, cohesive function.
+Fragments must follow these two UNIX principles:

   - Small is beautiful.
   - Each Fragment does one thing well.